 Financial Support for accommodation related costs

-If they want to live on their own or with others?
+If you want to live on your own or with others?

 You can find rental accommodation through private landlords, Community Housing providers (MSD) and your local council.

-Home and Community Support Services provided in the home (ie, household management and personal care).
+Home and Community Support Services (provided in the home)

 Support may or may not be provided by a provider (ie, people may manage their own budgets and employ their own staff).